Russ Freeman, Superintendent of Schools

 From the Desk of Russ Freeman - June News

-At the end of this month I will have completed my fifth year as the superintendent of the Lakeview Community School District.
+At the end of this month I will have completed my sixth year as the superintendent of the Lakeview Community School District.
 As I have mentioned in past newsletters, I greatly appreciate the opportunity that has been given to me to work in the Lakeview District.
-This past school year has been filled with many emotional events.
-Through our successes, our failures and everything in between, our "Lakeview Family" has been able to stay together to support each other.
-This is one reason why I feel that Lakeview is a special place.
+This past school year has been filled with many emotional and somewhat stressful events.
+Through our successes, our failures and everything in between our “Lakeview Family” has been able to stay together to support each other.
+This is one reason while I feel that Lakeview is a special place.

 This summer we are working on several small projects in the district.
-At the Platte Center building, three classrooms are being updated with lowered ceilings and new lighting.
-We are also doing some minor cement work outside of the gym's west exit.
-At the Shell Creek building, we are working on implementing a plan to help the HVAC system function more efficiently, working on improving the quality of the water and will be repairing the road on the west side of the school.
-At Lakeview, the focus is on getting the football game field in shape for the fall.
+At the Platte Center building eight areas are being updated with lowered ceilings and new lighting, which should complete this project in the whole building.
+We are also doing some painting inside the building.
+At the Shell Creek building we are working on finishing the water filtration project which should improve the quality of the water in the building.
+We are also working on improving the grass areas and doing some general maintenance outside the building.
+At Lakeview we are replacing and painting some of the physical education/athletic lockers and trying to improve the locker room areas.
+We will also be doing some sidewalk replacement and getting the football game field in shape for the fall.
 In all buildings, the custodial crews are cleaning, waxing floors and getting ready for the next school year.
 Other projects could be added in the near future.